 A large amount of energy is required to treat water and pump it to your home, just as a vast amount of water is needed to cool the power plants that generate electricity.

-It takes around 15,000 litres of water to produce enough electricity to power a 60 watt light globe for 12 hours per day over a year.
+It takes around 15,000 litres of water to produce enough electricity to power the average Newcastle home over a year.
+(Source: Macquarie Generation 2012 Annual Report and Ausgrid 2012 Community Electricity Report)

 In the home, heating water for showers, shaving, cooking and cleaning also uses a considerable amount of energy.